 The premise behind theranostics is to take advantage of specific biological pathways in the human body to enable the acquisition of diagnostic images.
 The transformation of these digital images will increase the probability that the targeted therapeutic dose of radiation will reach the disease state and limit the damage to the surrounding healthy tissues.
 This approach of using a specific diagnostic test identifies a particular molecular target on tumour cells to allow a therapeutic agent to bind to the receptor sites and specifically target the regions in the tumour volume.

 Today, theranostics is used in medical and research establishments to focus on the development of personalised treatment plans by using targeted therapies to eliminate specific disease subtypes and this may include the genetic profiling of patients.
-The collaborative approach between nuclear medicine and biosciences will enable successful protocols in the optimisation of drug efficacy including safety profiles.
+The collaborative approach between nuclear medicine imaging and biosciences will enable successful protocols in the optimisation of drug efficacy including safety profiles.
 The merit of this approach is to rationalise the drug development process and reduce costs.
 The dual diagnostic and therapy tool will form a central part in the elucidation of the disease subtypes and to understand its progression within a particular patient.
 All the information obtained will create an overall rational to progress the treatment plan which would include the type of drugs to be administered, dosing schedules and an understanding of how the patient responds to treatment.

 Theranostics can trace back its roots to the pioneering work of Glenn Seaborg and John Livingood who in 1938 at University of California, Berkeley discovered radioactive iodine-131.
-This radioisotope became the gold standard in the diagnosis and treatment of thyroid cancer which is used in nuclear medicine departments throughout the world.
+This radioisotope became the gold standard in the diagnosis and treatment of thyroid cancer which is used in nuclear medicine imaging departments throughout the world.

 During the past decade, a similar model has been developed for neuroendocrine tumours which use the radionuclide gallium-68.
 This positron emission tomography (PET) radiotracer is chelated to DOTA-octreotate and is utilised in tumour diagnosis and has a much higher sensitivity compared to Indium-111 octreotide imaging.
 The disease state in patients can be assessed by targeting the somatostatin receptor volume by using the gallium-68 DOTA-TATE and image with a hybrid scanner such as PET-CT (Positron Emission Tomography-Computer Tomography).